petershin/liferay-learn/docs/liferay-cloud/latest/en/tuning-security-settings/liferay-paas-security-checklist.md

 ### Single Sign-On

 Liferay PaaS can integrate with any SAML 2.0-compliant Single Sign-On (SSO) Identity Provider to authenticate users with Liferay Cloud.
-Set up multi-factor authentication for any developers or IT team members using any identity provider that supports it.
+Set up multi-factor authentication for developers or IT team members using any identity provider that supports it.

 ### Default Administrator Account